 Dog Anxiety Solution 4 – Medication

-It is important to consult with your vet before giving your dog any medications including over-the-counter human medication.
+I always consult with my vet before giving my dog any medication.

 Some medications used to suppress a dog’s anxiety response include -

 - Clomipramine(Anafranil) – This drug was originally developed to treat OCD in humans.
 With dogs, it is sometimes prescribed to treat OCD and separation anxiety issues.

 - Fluoxetine(Prozac,Sarafem,Fontex) – Fluoxetine is perhaps most well-known by its tradename Prozac.
 Prozac is used to treat heavy depression, OCD, and serious eating disorders (Bulimia nervosa) in humans.
 Eli Lily makes a special Prozac for dogs called Reconcile.